micro-FPGA/FTDI-Tools/docs/index.rst

 Arrow USB Programmer
 ====================
-This is special DLL that makes the FT2232 chip to work with Intel FPGA's.
+This is a special DLL that makes the FT2232 chip to work with Intel FPGA's.
 Available both for Windows and Linux hosts.
+Only JTAG mode supported on fixed channel A. Default VID/PID are used, programmer is detected by the Product string, user EEPROM is not used.